Sponsored Research Projects

 - ACRP 02-50, Deriving Benefits from Alternative Aircraft-Taxi Systems, sponsored by Transportation Research Board Airport Cooperative Research Program, 7/2014-12/2015, $300,000 (Institutional PI: Yu Zhang: $13,000): The objective of this research is to develop a resource guide for airport practitioners in three sections that includes: (1) Section 1–an introduction to existing and near-term alternative aircraft-taxi systems; (2) Section 2–a compendium of defensible benefits, impacts, and considerations related to each system; and (3) Section 3–a summary and vision to maximize future potential of these systems given anticipated advances in technology, equipage, and infrastructure.

-- Airport Users’ Perception towards “Remote and Virtual” Control Towers at Small Airports, sponsored by Transportation Research Board Airport Cooperative Research Program Graduate Research Award, 10/2013-9/2014, $10,000 (Adviser: Yu Zhang $0): The objective of this study are to gain insights in technical aspects of RVT operations and its expected influence on the operations and safety of future at “no control tower” airports in the U.S. and to understand small airport users’ perceptions on no-control tower and RVTs and their possible reactions in small airport usage due to the changes of air traffic control
+- Airport Users’ Perception towards “Remote and Virtual” Control Towers at Small Airports, sponsored by Transportation Research Board Airport Cooperative Research Program Graduate Research Award, 10/2013-9/2014, $10,000 (Adviser: Yu Zhang $0): The objective of this study is to gain insights in technical aspects of RVT operations and its expected influence on the operations and safety of future at “no control tower” airports in the U.S. and to understand small airport users’ perceptions on no-control tower and RVTs and their possible reactions in small airport usage due to the changes of air traffic control

 - The Role of Air Cargo in Tampa Bay Regional Goods Movement, sponsored by Florida Department of Transportation, 1/2014-12/2014, $81,789 (PI: Yu Zhang: $55,286): The objective of this research is to Understand the air cargo market and airport operations in Tampa Bay Region, identify issues hindering efficient air cargo movment in the region and explore solutions and provide recommendation.